FYS4700 – Biophysics and Medical Physics

 During the term the itinerary includes

-three mandatory laboratory projects including written lab reports.
+- two mandatory laboratory projects including written lab reports.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.